-- A. Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to provide, install, maintain for duration of Project, and remove upon completion of Work, Temporary Shores at localized concrete repair areas, and remove upon completion of Work. - B. Payment for this Work Item shall be per each post shore installed at repair areas as directed by Engineer. - C. Temporary shoring required on Details, and/or indicated as incidental to other Work Items NOT eligible for payment under this Item. - D. If Contractor is unsure whether a particular repair requires temporary shoring (or how much shoring is required), verify in field with Engineer prior to concrete removals.
-Engineer shall review proposed localized shoring procedures prior to start of Work.
-Contractor shall not be compensated for excessive use of shores per this Work Item. - E. To be eligible for payment under this Work Item, amount and location of temporary shoring must be approved by Engineer prior to installation. - F. This Work Item applies to Parking Structures #4 and #5.
+- A. This Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to install, maintain for duration of Project, and remove upon completion of Work, temporary shoring as needed at localized floor, ceiling, and/or column repair areas. - 1.
+Shores shall be steel, rated at 6,000-lbs at extension height required. - B. Payment for this Work Item shall be for each shore post installed at localized concrete repairs.
+Confirm requirements in field with Engineer prior to start of concrete removals or installation of temporary shoring. - C. If Contractor is unsure whether a particular repair requires temporary shoring (or how much shoring is required), verify in field with Engineer prior to concrete removals.

+Engineer shall approve of localized shoring procedures prior to start of Work.
+Contractor shall not be compensated for excessive use of shores per this Work Item.

+D. To be eligible for payment under this Work Item, amount and location of temporary shoring must be approved by Engineer prior to installation.